AimanRiaz-bit/AimanRiaz-bit/README.md

 ## Projects

-### Mosquito Repellent Plant Pot
+### Online Air Reservation System
-An eco-friendly product created for the entrepreneurship course, focused on providing a natural and sustainable mosquito repellent solution for daily use.
+Developed an online air reservation system that allows users to search, book, and manage flight reservations using structured data management and core programming concepts.

-### University Management System
+### Phone Directory Application
-Built using Java and SQL, this system includes full CRUD operations, relational database design, and organized record management for students and courses.
+Developed a phone directory application that allows users to add, search, update, and delete contact information using basic data management and core programming concepts.

-### Tic Tac Toe Game
+### Door Alarm System
-Developed an interactive logic-based game with defined win conditions, turn-based management, and smooth user interaction using core programming concepts.
+Designed a door alarm system that detects unauthorized entry and triggers an alert, built using basic hardware and programming logic to improve home security.

-### Solar Tracker System
+### Library Management System
-Designed a system that automatically detects sunlight direction and adjusts the solar panel angle to improve energy efficiency.
+Built a system to manage library records including book issuing, returning, and tracking using structured data management and programming fundamentals.

 ---

 ## Future Goals

-- Become a skilled and professional software developer
+- Build a strong career as a professional software developer
-- Keep improving my programming and problem-solving skills
+- Keep developing both technical skills and critical thinking abilities
-- Work on real-world software projects and gain industry-level experience
+- Take part in real-world projects to gain practical industry experience
-- Explore modern technologies including Artificial Intelligence and software engineering
+- Stay up to date with new technologies including Artificial Intelligence and Cybersecurity

 ---

 *Computer Science · Semester IV-B · Capstone & Professional Practices*